The Declaration of Exit

 Exit happens one individual at a time, one key at a time, one fork at a time.

-This is not weakness.
+That is resilience, not weakness.

 IX.
 Legality and Reality